vrushankjani/aws-soe-ami-end-to-end-automation/publishing/README.md

 &nbsp;
-As a part of this solution it deploys two step functions
+As a part of this solution it mainly deploys two step functions
 + SOE Build Step Functions
     - First it performs build automation document which is a System Manager automation type document.
 Using this document it orchestrate following configurations
         -  It updates the OS, installs common agents as listed above as well as  AWS Corretto (JRE).